 While it’s important to stand your ground, it’s also important not to be too aggressive in chasing payments.
 Polite reminders about upcoming payments and potential late fees can go a long way in ensuring there are no surprises if a late payment fee has to be charged.
 Furthermore, while some payees might make a habit of missing payment deadlines, others can be forgiven for letting a payment fall through the cracks on rare occasions.
 Take it case-by-case and consider the value of the relationship with that client as well as their payment history before enforcing a late payment fee.

-Some invoicing softwares like Wave allow you to set up automated invoice reminders to customers if they are overdue.
+Some online payments software like Wave's allow you to set up automated invoice reminders to customers if they are overdue.
 Even just this gentle nudge can remind clients to send the proper payment your way before late penalties are applied.
-This is just one of the advantages of invoicing software compared to manual invoices or templates.
+This is just one of the advantages of software compared to manual invoices or templates.